 - Contractor excavation, back fill and compaction costs strictly related to the private water service line replacement

-- Cost of contractor supply and installation of new water service line and full-bore stop and drain ball valve as per the Ontario Building Code
+- Supply and installation of new water service line and full-bore stop and drain ball valve as per the Ontario Building Code

 - Costs of all materials (copper pipe, or plastic pipe including required tracer wire)